-‘The Masked Singer UK’ Spoilers: Fans Believe Bush Baby Could Be Stephen Mulhern
+'The Masked Singer UK' Spoilers: Fans Believe Bush Baby Could Be Stephen Mulhern

 Mulhern continues to be a popular guess among viewers and it is understandable as to why.

-The 43-year-old has presented a series of magic shows — The Quick Trick Show, Tricky TV, and You Can Do Magic — and is known for doing impressions.
-According to IMDb, he appeared as Robbie Williams on Stars in Their Eyes.
-Bush Baby’s clue packages have so far taken place in a jungle-type setting.
+The 43-year-old has presented a series of magic shows -- The Quick Trick Show, Tricky TV, and You Can Do Magic -- and is known for doing impressions.
+According to IMDb, he appeared as Robbie Williams in Stars in Their Eyes.
+Bush Baby's clue packages have so far taken place in a jungle-type setting.
 Mulhern also used to narrate the comedic Animals Do the Funniest Things show.